nsayer/GPS_Voice_Clock/README.md

 0-23 for HOUR, 0-59 for MINUTE and 0, 10, 20, 30, 40, 50 for second.
 Each should last no longer than 1 second and should just be the
 number and units.
 As a special case, the 0 seconds file should simply say "Exactly."

+The top level directory can also have a file called CHIME that will play at the top of each hour (if it's present).
+If CHIME is present, there may also be a file called STROKE that (if present) is played once for every (AM/PM converted) hour.

 The audio files are little-endian 16 bit unsigned 8 kHz mono raw audio samples.
 You can create them from some other format with sox.
 The command line arguments for the output should be -t raw -c 1 -e unsigned -b 16 -r 8000.